You are the New Economy

-With as many as half of American tax payers now participating in the entrepreneurial economy, it’s time to tell a new story.
+With as many as half of American tax payers venturing into the entrepreneurial economy, it’s time to tell a new story.
 We’re not returning to “the way it was.”
 There’s an economic alternative to what was.
 Micromanufacturing, sustainable agriculture, personal development services – people are creating opportunities instead of finding jobs.
 While politicians want to reignite old industries, the public is creating new ones.
 While industrialists squeeze more productivity out of workers & machines, creative professionals are savoring true innovation.

 The desire for purpose & meaning in work isn’t the burden of a naive generation; it’s the foundation for a new age of commerce.
 The truth is that you & I have more control over our shared economic future than any politician, industrialist, venture capitalist, or banker.
 But you won’t hear that on the evening news, you won’t read it in the newspaper, and you certainly won’t catch a policy maker stumping on that truth.

 Life in the old economy has been all about shimmying our skills & strengths into too-tight job descriptions, ingesting a diet of pure conspicuous consumption, and exercising the need for more and more productivity.
 Life in the New Economy is about the balance of value & values.
 It’s about satiating our collective desire to create, to collaborate, to do better, to be better.
 Goodbye compromise, hello consciousness.
 The New Economy puts individuals at the center, the chief engine of economic growth.

 You have the permission to make your own set of choices, to see each choice as an opportunity, and to use each opportunity as a means of maintaining the integrity of your purpose.

 In that purpose, you will find the productivity to create a more prosperous world.